Ilaha-Habibova/ZeroSum_NumberGame/README.md

 - <a href="https://github.com/Ilaha-Habibova/ZeroSum_NumberGame/blob/main/ZeroSum_NumberGame.py">The complete code</a>

 # 🏗️ Implementation:
- _1)_ We built the game in Python using object-oriented programming (OOP) principles.
+ _1)_ The game was built in Python using object-oriented programming (OOP) principles.
 The primary data structure for representing each node in our game tree is the GameState class.
 Each instance of this class stores:
 - The current number.
 - The scores of both players (human and computer).
 - The player whose turn it is.